 As daylight decreases, your orchid will receive less light, which is normal for this time of year.
 However, you want to avoid placing it in direct sunlight, as that can scorch its leaves.
 A spot with bright, indirect light is ideal.

-Should You Water Your Orchid Less in October?
+Should You Water Your Orchid Less in October and November?

 BIG Mistake!